How to Configure a Droplet as a VPC Gateway

 Configure Backend Droplets

-ssh -o ProxyCommand="ssh -W %h:%p [email protected]<public_IP_of_gateway_Droplet>" [email protected]{private_IP_of_backend_Droplet}
+ssh -o ProxyCommand="ssh -W %h:%p root@<public_IP_of_gateway_Droplet>" root@<private_IP_of_backend_Droplet>

-ip route add 169.254.169.254 via {your-gateway-IP} dev eth0
+ip route add 169.254.169.254 via <your-gateway-IP> dev eth0

 The command line returns a blank prompt when executed.
-You can run route -n again to ensure that you entered the route correctly.

 # Created by cloud-init on instance boot automatically, do not edit.